-St. Andrew's School (Bedford) has generated surpluses in recent years.
-There was a positive flow of funds during the year under review.

-St Andrew's School continues to trade satisfactorily without resort to bank borrowing and has recently been generating surplus funds.
+St Andrew's School (Bedford) has generated surpluses in recent years with a modest positive flow of funds during the year under review.
+The school continues to trade satisfactorily without resort to bank borrowing and has recently been generating surplus funds.